glouppe/info8010-deep-learning/lecture7.md

 ???

-Volitional: Related to the faculty or power of using one's will.
+Volitional: "Volitional" means relating to or resulting from a conscious act of will or choice.
+It describes actions or decisions that are made deliberately and intentionally, rather than those that happen involuntarily or by chance.

 ---